 To help you find out, I've created a low engine compression calculator to calculate the lowest compression value a cylinder can have before it starts to misfire or cause a rough idle condition.

 Low Compression Calculator

 If a compression value varies by more than 15% of the highest compression value, then that engine cylinder will cause a misfire and/or rough idle.
-What the low compression calculator does is to find out what the 15% difference compression value is from the highest compression value you got.
+What the low compression calculator does is find out what the 15% compression value is compared to the highest compression value you got.

 How To Manually Calculate The Lowest Possible Compression Value

-If you'd like to know the math calculation that figures out the lowest possible compression value any engine cylinder can have, then this is the section for you.
+If you'd like to know the math that determines the lowest possible compression value an engine cylinder can have, this is the section for you.

 Here's the method I've used to figure it out:

 - STEP 1: Multiply the highest compression value by 0.15 (this is the decimal value of 15%).

 - STEP 2: Round the result to the nearest one (for example: 25.6 would become 26).